 - Oversee the making and the applying of rules regarding the conduct of resident members of the University community, whether such rules shall have been made by other bodies, by the council itself, or by officers of the University, for the purpose of ensuring that such rules protect the rights of individuals and the legitimate interests of the University, and that they are clear in meaning, fair, enforceable, and in conformity with the law.
 The council normally would not consider matters primarily academic in nature.

 Following a series of charter amendments in the fall of 1975, membership of the CPUC was set at 50, as follows:

 - Administration.
-(6) The president, the provost, and four appointed each year by the president from among the executive vice president, the financial vice president and treasurer, the secretary of the University, the dean of the faculty, the dean of the Graduate School, the dean of the College, and the vice president for campus life.
+(6) The president, the provost, and four appointed each year by the president from among the executive vice president, the vice president for finance and treasurer, the secretary of the University, the dean of the faculty, the dean of the Graduate School, the dean of the college, and the vice president for campus life.

 - Faculty.
 (15) At least two from each division and four nontenured.

 - Undergraduates.
 (12) Including the president and vice president of the Undergraduate Student Government and 10 undergraduates elected at large from the student body in April.